This page provides some general background on profiling, on the types of profiling available with Stackdriver Profiler, and information about them.

 Unlike static code analysis, which examines the source code of the application rather than the running application, profiling puts an additional load on the program as it collects statistics about the running code.
 In addition, profiling needs a way to collect and retrieve these statistics from the execution environment.
 This additional work adds load to the program.

 There are many ways to collect profiling data, and many ways to try to minimize the additional load on the running application.
 These typically involve tradeoffs between the accuracy of the profiled characteristics and the drag on the running application.

 Stackdriver Profiler is a statistical, or sampling, profiler.
 It does not require pervasive changes to the program code to collect data.
-Instead, a piece of code, called the profiling agent, is essentially attached to the code, where it can periodically look at the call stack of the program to collect information about CPU usage, memory usage, or whatever is being examined.
+Instead, a piece of code, called the profiling agent, is essentially attached to the code, where it can periodically look at the call stack of the program to collect information about, for example, CPU usage or memory usage.

 Sampling profilers are typically less accurate and precise, because they sample the profiled traits, but they have minimal impact on the performance of the profiled application, particularly important in continuous profiling of production code.
 Accuracy improves as the number of samples improves, though it is a statistical approximation.